top of page

 DONATING TO P.R.H.

 BLSA is happy to accept monetary donations of any amount that you would like to make in lieu of, or in addition to, purchasing an ad or making an item/service donation.
 Please make your checks or money orders payable to “GW BLSA.”
 We are unable to accept cash.
-Please complete and submit the “Donations & Sponsorship Form,” and mail your monetary donation by February 1, 2023.
+Please complete and submit the “Donations & Sponsorship Form,” and mail your monetary donation.

 All donations should be sent to: